TaraRhoseyn/digital-team-site/README.md

 ```markdown
 gulp
 ```
+This can be slow, however.
 To only run the file that renders HTML pages from Nunjucks templates, use this script:
 ```markdown
 npm start
 ```
 This code runs the app/app.js file (as defined in package.json)

-To run the gulpfile that triggers workflows, use this script ():

 There's no need to install Tailwind as a node package as it's accessed via CDN.